minibolt-guide/minibolt/guide/system/operating-system.md

 ## Which operating system to use?

-We use Ubuntu Server OS, without a graphical user interface.
+We use Ubuntu Server LTS (Long Term Support) OS, without a graphical user interface.
 This provides the best stability for PC and makes the initial setup a breeze.

 Ubuntu Server is based on the [Debian](https://www.debian.org/){:target="_blank"} Linux distribution, which is available for most hardware platforms.